-- (h) Traffic, Loading, Parking, and Access.
-(See Article D.) - (i) Nonconforming Uses, Structures, and Lots.
-(See Article G.) - (j) Performance Standards.
-(See Article H.) - (k) Subdivision Improvements May be Nonstandard.
+- (a) The Landmarks and Plan Commissions may modify the height of the garage if the lot is located in a historic district or is a designated local landmark. - (e) Traffic, Loading, Parking, and Access.
+(See Article D.) - (f) Nonconforming Uses, Structures, and Lots.
+(See Article G.) - (g) Performance Standards.
+(See Article H.)

+(h) Subdivision Improvements May be Nonstandard.
 The intent of this District is to provide for residential subdivisions with a semi-rural character.
-Such intent may require subdivision improvements which vary from standard requirements for streets, curb and gutter, sidewalks, street lights, street trees, and stormwater drainage facilities.
+Such intent may require subdivision improvements which vary from standard requirements for streets, curb and gutter, sidewalks, streetlights, street trees, and stormwater drainage facilities.
 Modification of requirements should be granted at the time of subdivision review and approval pursuant to the requirements of the City of Cedarburg Platting and Subdivision Ordinance.
 Variances to the improvement requirements shall be permitted only by the affirmative vote of three-fourths (3/4) of the Plan Commission members present and voting.
-Provision of public sanitary sewer and water supply facilities shall not be waived, and waiving of the construction of sidewalks on arterial streets shall not be permitted.
+Provision of public sanitary sewer and water supply facilities shall not be waived and waiving of the construction of sidewalks on arterial streets shall not be permitted.

 SEC.
-13-1-43 RS-2 SINGLE-FAMILY RESIDENTIAL DISTRICT (Ord.
+13-1-43 RS-2 SINGLE-FAMILY RESIDENTIAL DISTRICT.
+(Ord.
 99-03)

 (a) Purpose.
 The Rs-2 Single-Family Residential District is intended to establish high-quality single-family residential development at densities not exceeding 2.9 dwelling units per acre served by public sanitary sewer and water supply facilities.
-In addition to establishing new subdivisions with complete urban infrastructure, the RS-2 District is intended to accommodate existing single-family development in newly-annexed areas.
-In such newly-annexed areas, complete urban infrastructure such as curb, gutter, storm sewers, street lights, street trees and sidewalks may not be required.
+In addition to establishing new subdivisions with complete urban infrastructure, the Rs-2 District is intended to accommodate existing single-family development in newly annexed areas.
+In such newly annexed areas, complete urban infrastructure such as curb, gutter, storm sewers, streetlights, street trees and sidewalks may not be required.
 A determination to waive such requirements shall be on a case-by-case basis after review and recommendation of the Plan Commission and in accord with procedures and provisions described in Section 14-1-90 of the Land Division and Subdivision Regulations.
 Sidewalks may be required if determined necessary by the Plan Commission.
+The Rs-2 District permits single-family residential development in a manner that is consistent with the City of Cedarburg Smart Growth Comprehensive Land Use Plan - 2025 and components thereof.
+(See Table 13-1-43 for District Regulations.)

 - (1) Single-family dwellings.

 - (2) Family day care home.

 - (3) Foster family home.

 - (4) Community living arrangements which have a capacity for eight (8) or fewer persons served by the program.

-- (5) Essential services.
+- Essential services and Utilities.
+Each dwelling unit shall be equipped with their own exterior water service shut-off valve and meter.
+Public and/or private utility installations shall be subject to effective screening from public view with all-season vegetation approved by the City Building Inspector.